Bolton-on-Swale Lake Nature Reserve

 A footpath leads you to the hides.

 The entrance to the nature reserve is on the other side of the lane to the car park.
-Accessible for wheelchair users.
+Accessible for wheelchair users, but some assistance may be required.

 When to visit